 How Much is Stamp Duty on Second Homes?

-The charge is 3% above the normal SDLT residential rates and is charged on the slices of the price of the property that falls into each band.
-The current stamp duty on second home rates are set out in an alternative ‘Table A: Residential’ that is substituted for the normal Table A for when there is a higher rates transaction and the following table shows the rates for UK residents in the alternative Table A effective from 1 October 2021:
+The charge is 3% above the normal SDLT residential rates and is charged on the slices of the price of the property that fall into each band.
+The current stamp duty on second home rates is set out in an alternative ‘Table A: Residential’ that is substituted for the normal Table A for when there is a higher rates transaction, and the following table shows the rates for UK residents in the alternative Table A effective from 1 October 2021:

 Are There Exemptions to Paying Stamp Duty on Second Homes?